ypid/dotfiles/docs/shortcuts.md

 ## Shortcut conventions and key order

 To search for shortcuts, it is important to maintain a unique naming schema and order in which they are combined.
-This is pretty much based on convention used by [Double Commander]:
+This is pretty much based on the convention used by [Double Commander]:

 * `Ctrl`
 * `Shift`